Climate change, COP29

 Photo Credit: COP29 Media

-SILVER SPRING, MD (November 12, 2024) – The Adventist Development and Relief Agency (ADRA) is participating in the 29th United Nations Global Climate Change Conference (COP29) to emphasize comprehensive climate solutions that strengthen community resilience, especially in regions most affected by the climate crisis.
+SILVER SPRING, MD (November 21, 2024) – The Adventist Development and Relief Agency (ADRA) participated in the 29th United Nations Global Climate Change Conference (COP29) to emphasize comprehensive climate measures that strengthen community resilience, especially in regions most affected by the climate conditions.

 Leaders from 198 nations take part in this year’s global climate conference.
 Photo Credit: COP29 Media

-COP29, which stands for Conference of the Parties to the UN Framework Convention on Climate Change, is taking place from November 11 to November 22 in Baku, Azerbaijan.
-The conference brings together world leaders, environmental scientists, and humanitarian organizations to discuss innovative solutions for climate adaptation and mitigation.
-As a global humanitarian organization committed to serving communities affected by disasters, poverty, and environmental challenges, ADRA will highlight its pioneering approaches to climate adaptation, particularly in high-risk areas facing the compounded challenges of poverty and climate change.
+COP29, which stands for Conference of the Parties to the UN Framework Convention on Climate Change (UNFCCC), from November 11 to November 22 in Baku, Azerbaijan, brought together world leaders, environmental scientists, and humanitarian organizations to discuss innovative adaptations for environmental changes.
+As a global humanitarian organization committed to serving communities affected by disasters, poverty, and environmental challenges, ADRA emphasized its pioneering approaches to climate adaptation, particularly in high-risk areas facing the compounded challenges of poverty and climate change.

 Why COP29 Matters for ADRA

-By engaging in global climate conversations, ADRA seeks to achieve the following:
+ADRA engaged in global climate conversations to achieve the following:

 1. Increase Funding for Climate Adaptation: Advocate for resources to scale up programs that enhance climate resilience in vulnerable regions.